ntricarichi22/Fantasyfootball/docs/CFC-PREFERENCES.md

 13. **Reference other team's personality/negotiation style** when relevant.
 14. **Acknowledge tradeoffs naturally.**
 15. **2-4 sentences, name actual players.**
+16. **Describe swap suggestions as swaps.** When a suggestion's kind is "swap", describe both sides explicitly — e.g., "swap your 2026 2nd for their 2027 1st and Lamb."
+Don't collapse it into a one-direction phrasing.

 ### AI Suggestion Direction
 - Suggestions are ALWAYS shown, regardless of gap size
 - Gap sized to the suggestion: big gap → high-value suggestions, small gap → small sweeteners, zero gap → 5% sweetener
 - Direction: user getting more (good deal for them) → suggest THEIR assets to Send (sweeten for other side).
 User giving more → suggest OTHER TEAM's assets to Receive (get more back)
-- Visual: "Send →" = blue filled chip, "← Receive" = blue outline chip
+- Visual: "Send →" = blue filled chip, "← Receive" = blue outline chip, "↔ Swap" = purple filled chip (only for Architect partners)

 ### Value Lookups
 - Player values: use `final_value` from `cfc_team_trade_values_current` for the team that owns the player